StefanZander/lecture_notes/smw/skript/html/docs/index.md

 !!! note
     **Language and Revision Policy**
-    The lecture materials are written in both English and German language, i.e., for some parts, the language changes from English to German in vice versa.
-This is due to the fact that the course's contents are continuously extended and new content is added immediately after its verification and validation.
+    The lecture materials are written in both English and German language.
+That means, for some parts, the language changes from English to German in vice versa.
+The reason for that is, that the course's contents are continuously extended and new content is added immediately after its verification and validation.
+The course's content is treated as a "living standard".

-    ~> Revisions will be carried out at later stages.
+!!! note
+    **Update 2021-04-12**
+    Ab dem SoSe2021 sind alle Inhalte auch als **html-/pdf-Foliensätze** verfügbar; die Links finden Sie hier oder im Moodle-Kurs der LVA.
+In der Vorlesung werden die Inhalte der Foliensätze besprochen.
+Die Dokumentation hier bleibt jedoch für das Selbststudium weiterhin online.

 <!-- They serve as a guideline in preparing the materials needed for successfully passing the course. -->